RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

   **Needed information to connect to CRSP**:

-  * Your UCNetID
+  * Your UCINetID
-  * The UCNetID of the CRSP lab owner:
+  * The UCINetID of the CRSP lab owner:

-    * It is our UCNetID if you own CRSP Lab
+    * It is our UCINetID if you own CRSP Lab
-    * It is the UCNetID of your adviser, If you are a graduate student or post-doctoral researcher
+    * It is the UCINetID of your adviser, If you are a graduate student or post-doctoral researcher

   In this example configuration, we are going to use the following specific information for user *ppapadop* to access the *npw* lab:

-  * UCNetID - ppapadop
+  * UCINetID - ppapadop
-  * UCNetID of the CRSP lab owner - npw
+  * UCINetID of the CRSP lab owner - npw

   You will edit 5 fields in the default bookmark: :guilabel:`Nickname`, :guilabel:`Username`, :guilabel:`SSH Private Key`, :guilabel:`Path`, and :guilabel:`Connect Mode`: